AndreyBarmaley/xcb-window-capture/README.md

 # XcbWindowCapture
-Small tray utility for record X11 window to h264 video
+Small tray utility for record X11 window to h264 video.
+During recording, the window can be moved and resized, this is magic.

 ## main dependencies:
  - ffmpeg libs